arksenu/code-executor/README.md

    make up
    ```

    The API listens on `http://localhost:8080`.
 A development bearer token `dev_123` is preconfigured.
+The admin UI is served at the root: open `http://localhost:8080/`.

 4. **Submit a run**